Universal Soldier: The Return

-Universal Soldier: The Return is a 1999 American science fiction action film directed by Mic Rodgers in his directorial debut, written by William Malone and John Fasano, and produced by Craig Baumgarten, Allen Shapiro (producers of the first film) and Jean-Claude Van Damme who also stars in the film reprising his role as Luc Deveraux.
-The film also stars Michael Jai White (briefly appeared in the first film as a soldier), Heidi Schanz, Xander Berkeley, Justin Lazard, Kiana Tom, Daniel von Bargen, James R. Black, Karis Paige Bryant and Bill Goldberg.
+Universal Soldier: The Return is a 1999 American science fiction action film, directed by Mic Rodgers, and written by William Malone and John Fasano.
+It stars Jean-Claude Van Damme, reprising his role as Luc Deveraux, and also features Michael Jai White, Kiana Tom, Daniel von Bargen and Bill Goldberg.
+It is the fourth in the Universal Soldier film series.

 The film was theatrically released in the United States on August 20, 1999.
-This was Van Damme's last widely released film in the United States until 2012.
+It received negative reviews from critics, and grossed $11 million.
+A fifth film the series, Universal Soldier: Regeneration, was released in 2009.